Admin

-The Agent validates the license at startup and periodically thereafter.
+The Agent validates the license at startup and every 24 hours thereafter.
 Reads (viewing account lists, status checks) are always permitted.
 Only writes are blocked.

 Step 1: Check License Status